When Avalo Therapeutics Inc (AVTX) Will Be A Good Investment?

 Avalo Therapeutics Inc (NASDAQ:AVTX) trade information

-Sporting -14.64% in the red in last session, the stock has traded in the green over the last five days, with the highest price hit on Friday, 09/29/23 when the AVTX stock price touched $0.12 or saw a rise of 45.4%.
-Year-to-date, Avalo Therapeutics Inc shares have moved -97.61%, while the 5-day performance has seen it change 1.26%.
-Over the past 30 days, the shares of Avalo Therapeutics Inc (NASDAQ:AVTX) have changed 22.54%.
+Sporting -3.29% in the red today, the stock has traded in the red over the last five days, with the highest price hit on Tuesday, 10/03/23 when the AVTX stock price touched $0.14 or saw a rise of 14.22%.
+Year-to-date, Avalo Therapeutics Inc shares have moved -97.31%, while the 5-day performance has seen it change -20.07%.
+Over the past 30 days, the shares of Avalo Therapeutics Inc (NASDAQ:AVTX) have changed 38.45%.
 Short interest in the company has seen 3.07 million shares shorted with days to cover at 0.05.

-Wall Street analysts have a consensus price target for the stock at $0.75, which means that the shares’ value could jump 84.0% from current levels.
+Wall Street analysts have a consensus price target for the stock at $0.75, which means that the shares’ value could jump 81.33% from the levels at last check today.
 The projected low price target is $0.75 while the price target rests at a high of $0.75.
-In that case, then, we find that the current price level is -525.0% off the targeted high while a plunge would see the stock gain -525.0% from current levels.
+In that case, then, we find that the latest price level in today’s session is -435.71% off the targeted high while a plunge would see the stock gain -435.71% from the levels at last check today.

 Avalo Therapeutics Inc (AVTX) estimates and forecasts